'2026 Fluke Season Opens • Weakfish Show-Up • Porgies Are In • Bluefish Make A Showing • Sea Bass Opens 5/16/26

 Weakfish are starting to make a appearance in our local area.
 Some fish are being caught in the bay on sandworms drifted along the bottom as well as small soft plastics on a jig head .
 With the warmer water temperatures coming they will start to feed more often as the season goes on.
 Read More about weakfish.

-Big Bluefish have been reported out west , these yellow eyed devils should make their toothy appearance here to the island in the next week or so !
+Big Bluefish have been reported throughout the island.
 The shop is all stocked up on bluefish hooks and lures for when these gators invade the back bays and inlets.
-Also in stock is frozen bunker and mackerel , we will be carrying fresh bunker soon as well!
+Also in stock is frozen bunker and mackerel , we will be carrying fresh bunker too!!

 WEEKEND UPDATE: Bluefish have been reported in our bay near the smiths point bridge @Smith Point County Park , to Robert Moses State Park with anglers catching fish up to 15 pounds.
 The best method for bluefish would be lures such as diamond jigs and top water poppers.
 While these gators have mainly been found near the inlets, they will soon push further in to the great South Bay.

-Trout Action at the Lakes have been plenty full since the last Spring stocking last week , trout have been fairly active on warmer days.
+Trout Action at the Lakes have been plenty full since the last Spring stocking a week or two ago , trout have been fairly active on warmer days.
 Using small lures or worms and wax worm's with a float has been effective.
-Don’t overlook using a fly this time of year .
-As the days go on the weather will trigger a hatch that could make for a great bite .
+Don’t overlook using a fly this time of year As the days go on the weather will trigger a hatch that could make for a great bite .

 The lake of the week is Fort Pond in Montauk.
 Fort pond is an excellent lake and contains a variety of species not commonly found on our island.
 This lake has both Waleye and small mouth bass which both make for an excellent fight and a challenge.
 The best way to catch these fish would be lures like rapala jerk Shad’s and senko worms.
 This lake also has fish like largemouth bass, crappie, perch and sun fish.
 Bait like live shiners and night crawlers will work excellent at this lake.